Two academics from the University of

 Alongside health professionals from around the south west, and working with Kenyan hospital practitioners themselves, Alice Inman and Dr Matt Ward from the University’s Global Health programme travelled to Nyahururu District Referral Hospital with Kenya Orthopaedic Project.

 The project performs vital surgery and treatment on people who are unable to access the specialist services they need, working alongside the local team to “share skills and transform lives”.

 The project was initiated by Dr Lucy Obolensky from the University of Plymouth 10 years ago and, on average, two to three camps have taken place each year.
 It is now led by Christoph McAllen, Trauma & Orthopaedic Surgeon from University Hospitals Plymouth NHS Trust (UHPNT) but the full team consists of multidisciplinary practitioners from across the south west.

 The team assesses in excess of 200 patients at a time, performing surgery on around 25 and providing conservative management or advice to the others.
-Alice Inman, Senior Physiotherapist for the project and programme lead for MSc Global and Remote Healthcare, said:
+Alice Inman, Senior Physiotherapist for the project and programme lead for MSc Global Health, said: